Qatar at the 2012 Summer Olympics: Shooting

-Rashid Al-Athba was 31 years old at the time of the London Games, and had previously represented Qatar at the 2004 Summer Olympics.
+Rashid Hamad Al-Athba was 31 years old at the time of the London Games, and had previously represented Qatar at the 2004 Summer Olympics.
 Al-Athba earned an Olympic quota spot by winning the bronze medal in trap at the 2012 Asian Shooting Championships.
 He entered seven competitions and went to several training camps to prepare for the Games.
 On 2 August Al-Athba competed in the qualification round of the men's double trap.
 With a score of 136 points, he finished seventh out of 23 shooters who completed the round.
 Al-Athba scored one point less than the two lowest qualifiers for the final, Håkan Dahlby of Sweden and Richárd Bognár of Hungary, and did not advance.
 Three days later, he entered the qualification round of the men's trap.
 Al-Athba came tenth out of 34 shooters with a score of 121 points.
 He scored one point less than Croatia's Giovanni Cernogoraz and Anton Glasnović who were the lowest qualifying shooters for the final and he was eliminated from the event.